 - A prolonged course of a topical antifungal agent is occasionally warranted (but these may themselves cause dermatitis or result in proliferation of non-albicans candida).

-- Oral antifungal medication (itraconazole or fluconazole), which is taken regularly and intermittently (eg, 150 mg once a month for 6 months).
+- Oral antifungal medication (usually fluconazole), which is taken regularly and intermittently (eg, 150 mg once a month for 6 months).
 The dose and frequency depends on the severity of symptoms.
 Relapse occurs n 50% of women with recurrent vulvovaginal candidiasis when they are discontinued, in which case re-treatment may be appropriate.

 - Oral azoles may require a prescription.
 In New Zealand, single-dose fluconazole is available over the counter at pharmacies.
-The manufacturers recommend that they are avoided in pregnancy.
+The manufacturers recommend that fluconazole is avoided in pregnancy.

 - Boric acid (boron) 600 mg as a vaginal suppository at night for 2 weeks reduces the presence of albicans and non-albicans candida in 70% of treated women.

 The following measures have not been shown to help.